-Sesame Ginger baked tofu is an easy baked tofu recipe, inspired by the flavors of Asia.
-Simply whisk up a marinade and bake!
+This sesame, soy and ginger baked tofu is an easy baked tofu recipe, inspired by the flavors of Asia.
+Simply whisk up a marinade, dunk your tofu in it, and then bake!
 Personally, I'm a huge fan of tofu in just about any form, and baked tofu is, in my opinion, one of the best ways to eat tofu.
 So I usually just dig in and eat this sesame baked tofu just as it is.
 Or, I'll often cut the tofu into little cubes to make it more like a snack.
 If you'd like to make it more of a full meal, add your sesame baked tofu to a vegetarian stir fry, or just about any kind of noodle dish or serve it alongside an Asian rice salad or fried rice.

 Don't like tofu, or not sure if you will?
 You might also want to check this out: If I'm vegetarian, do I have to eat tofu?

 First, prepare your tofu.
 Like most vegan tofu recipes, this one will taste best if you press the tofu first.
 Not sure how to do that?
 See this easy step-by-step guide: How to press tofu.